Campbell County Kentucky assistance programs.

 Get help with bills, debt, and other expenses

-Low and moderate income families can turn to the Northern Kentucky Community Action Commission, Inc. for help with bills, rent, medications, debts, mortgage advice, and other expenses.
-It is a non-profit agency that offers residents a variety of services and resources.
+Low and moderate income families can turn to the Northern Kentucky Community Action Commission, Inc. for help with bills.
+There are resources, or referrals to, programs for rent, medications, debts, mortgage advice, and other expenses.
+It is a non-profit agency that offers residents a variety of services and financial resources.
 You will find information on the programs and resources they offer, as well as contact information below.

 They have formed a partnership with the St. Vincent de Paul Community Pharmacy.
 Together the two organizations offer qualified clients free medications.
 There are some criteria in order to be eligible.
 Applicants to the program must live in the Northern Kentucky region and they cannot have prescription drug coverage as part of their current health insurance.
 Also, individuals with Medicare Part D plans may also be eligible for free drugs.

 Debt help and financial counseling

 The Northern Kentucky Community Action Commission understands that for people to become self-sufficient over the long term, that they need to develop financial skills, and also get out of debt.
 They know how important it is for individuals and families to eliminate debt, catch up on mortgage payments, understand budgeting, credit, banking, predatory lending, and get credit card help.
 This program will provide families and individuals with basic financial literacy counseling and advice.